piekarskipiotr/payflix/README.md

 ## 💡 Features
 * Sign in with Google or Apple
-* Join a group via link or scan QR code
+* Join a group via link or QR code (built in app) scanner
 * Quick access to group data
+* Push notifications
 * _and more will be developed soon_